ddnexus/pagy/docs/api/javascript/setup.md

 # Javascript Setup

 !!!info Notice
 A javascript setup is required only for the `pagy*_js` helpers.
 Just using something like `anchor_string: 'data-remote="true"'` in any other helper works out of the box.
 !!!

+!!!primary
+We don't publish a `npm` package, because it would not support automatic sync with the gem version.
-!!! success
+!!!

+!!!success
 Add the `oj` gem to your gemfile for faster performance.
 !!!